-- Have a complete enough understanding of both descriptive and inferential statistics so that they will be able to perform basic statistical procedures and answer questions on the underlying theory. - Develop and express an understanding of the role of probability and statistics within psychological research-that includes the ability to discuss their core concepts and practical applications. - Differentiate between statistical tests in order to choose the appropriate test and to answer specific research questions both by hand and using statistical programs [i.e., R Commander & SPSS].
+- Have a complete enough understanding of both descriptive and inferential statistics so that they will be able to perform basic statistical procedures and answer questions on the underlying theory. - Develop and express an understanding of the role of probability and statistics within psychological research-that includes the ability to discuss their core concepts and practical applications. - Differentiate between statistical tests in order to choose the appropriate test and to answer specific research questions by hand.